appcypher/awesome-wasm-langs/README.md

 ### <a name="julia"></a>Julia <sup>[top⇈](#contents)</sup>
 > Julia was designed from the beginning for high performance.
 Julia programs compile to efficient native code for multiple platforms via LLVM.
-* [Charlotte.jl](https://github.com/MikeInnes/Charlotte.jl) - a Julia to web assembly/Javascript compiler
+* [Charlotte.jl](https://github.com/MikeInnes/Charlotte.jl) - a Julia to WebAssembly/Javascript compiler

 --------------------